-We point interested users to a review of Cambium's 2020 marginal cost patterns performed by Lawrence Berkley National Laboratory (Seel and Mills 2021).
-The report describes the 2020 Cambium data release, and there have been various incremental improvements since then, but the general findings and recommendations of the report still hold.
+We point interested users to a review of Cambium's 2020 marginal cost patterns performed by Lawrence Berkeley National Laboratory (Seel and Mills 2021).
+The report describes the 2020 Cambium data release.
+There have been various incremental improvements since then, but the general findings and recommendations of the report still hold.